 Conclusion (Visarjan)

-Conclude by thanking the Goddess and gently blowing out the diya.
-Distribute the offered prasad among family members.
+Offer gratitude to the goddess and gently extinguish the diya.
+Distribute the prasad among family members as a mark of her grace.

-This puja can be performed daily or especially on the seventh day of Navratri to seek Kaalratri’s divine protection and blessings.
+This puja may be done daily or especially on the seventh day of Navratri to honor Kaalratri and receive her divine protection.

 Mantras Dedicated to Kaalratri Devi